Mount Molloy, Queensland: History

+Mount Molloy School of Arts officially opened on Monday 13 November 1905.
+It was 60 by 50 ft.

+Mount Molloy Provisional School opened on 23 July 1906 at Bakers Road.
+By June 1907, it had enrolment of 75 students with an average daily attendance of 60 students.
+It became Mount Molloy State School on 1 January 1909.
+It was relocated on two occasions due to flooding, officially opened in 1976 at its current location.

 A private railway was constructed to Mount Molloy, junctioning from the Cairns to Mareeba line at Biboohra, opening in August 1908.
-It was built by Mount Molloy Limited to serve its smelters.
-The line was transferred to Queensland Railways on 1 March 1917 following the liquidation of the company and was extended to Rumula on 5 December 1926.
+It was built by Mount Molloy Ltd to serve its smelters.
+Ownership was transferred to Queensland Railways on 1 March 1917 following the liquidation of the company, and the line was extended to Rumula on 5 December 1926.
 The branch closed on 1 May 1964.